jtallant/genesis-bootstrap-carousel/trunk/readme.txt

 == Description ==

+Note: This plugin only supports Genesis child themes.
+If you don't know what that is, don't download this plugin.

 Genesis Bootstrap Carousel (GBC) allows you to create a simple responsive image carousel that displays the featured image, along with the title and excerpt from each post.
 GBC is based off of the Genesis Responsive Slider and uses a lot of the same code.
 The main difference is that the Genesis Bootstrap Carousel uses the Carousel jquery plugin created by the open source Twitter Bootstrap Project.
 The carousel.js in this plugin is roughly 1/4 the size of the jquery flexslider.js used by